Brijuni Islands National Park

 April–June

-Mild temperatures, blooming vegetation, and fewer visitors make this the ideal time to explore.
+Mild temperatures, blooming vegetation, and fewer visitors make this the ideal time to explore the park.

 Summer